hoangvvo/benzene/docs/pages/reference/benzene.md

 import { Benzene } from "@benzene/ws"
 ```

-Most of the GraphQL behavior can be configured upon Benzene initialization, such as context creation or error handling.
-Those configurations will apply when you use that Benzene instance in `@benzene/http` and `@benzene/ws`.
-For example, on errors, both `@benzene/http` and `@benzene/ws` will call the same `formatError` from the `Benzene` instance.
+Most of the GraphQL behavior can be configured upon instantiating `Benzene`, such as context creation or error handling.
+Those configurations will apply when you use that the [Benzene instance](/reference/benzene) in `@benzene/http` and `@benzene/ws`.
+For example, both `@benzene/http` and `@benzene/ws` will call the same `formatErrorFn` on execution errors and `contextFn` to create the resolver context.

-This allows you to write such logic only once and use anywhere.
+This allows you to write such logic only once and use it everywhere.